 How much to spend on a car for your teenager

-Buying a car for a teenager makes many people think of second hand models that are simply a means of transport after a teenager has first learnt to drive.
+Buying a car for a teenager makes many people think of second-hand models that are simply a means of transport after a teenager has first learned to drive.
 With more accidents than ever on the roads, you also want to ensure that your teenager is as safe as possible – driving a vehicle that has the latest safety features and driving assists.

 Many teenagers are desperate for a certain model or make of car simply because it’s in fashion at that time or their friends are driving similar vehicles – it can be hard to say no to your teenager but try to balance what’s important with what they want.